spatel72/apps/school/ABOUT.md

 **Project Impact**

-Our project makes a real-world impact in addressing the challenge by...
+Our project makes a real-world impact in addressing the challenge by Urban Agriculture, Biodiesel Production, Composting, and Environmental awareness.

 **Innovation**